pve-loong64-port/proxmox-backup/docs/certificate-management.rst

 Trusted certificates via Let’s Encrypt (ACME)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Proxmox Backup includes an implementation of the **A**\ utomatic
+Proxmox Backup Server includes an implementation of the **A**\ utomatic
 **C**\ ertificate **M**\ anagement **E**\ nvironment (**ACME**)
-protocol, allowing Proxmox Backup admins to use an ACME provider
+protocol, allowing Proxmox Backup Server admins to use an ACME provider
 like Let’s Encrypt for easy setup of TLS certificates, which are
 accepted and trusted by modern operating systems and web browsers out of
 the box.